zhullyb/monyhar/monyhar/docs/testing/web_platform_tests_wptrunner.md

 ## The MVP bots

-As of Q4 2020, an MVP of wptrunner in Chromium is being run with two customer
+As of Q4 2020, an MVP of wptrunner in Monyhar is being run with two customer
 teams: Web Payments and Web Identity.
 For these teams, two **Linux-only** bots have been brought up: